Dennis-who/Dennis-who.github.io/_pages/about.md

 ### Student at Harvard University

-I am a first-year Master’s student of the Data Science program at Harvard University.
+I am a second-year Master’s student of the Data Science program at Harvard University.
 Before that, I graduated from University of Rochester double majoring in Data Science and Financial Economics.

 ### Why Data Science